 Welcome to the Pulverize Druid Endgame Guide!
 This build combines massive, ranged AoE damage with a simple playstyle that crushes at-level and pinnacle content alike!

-Between Trample and Metamorphosis , you are all but immune to Crowd Control!
-In addition, you are fully Fortified in almost all situations with Debilitating Roar, Bolster, Safeguard, and Sanguine Brace.
+Between Trample and Earthen Bulwark, you have high uptime on Unstoppable!
+In addition, you are fully Fortified in almost all situations with Debilitating Roar, Bolster, and Safeguard.

-Except for Shockwave, all Legendary Aspects for the Starter version of this build can be found in the Codex of Power, meaning it only takes one item drop to get going!
-The Pulverize Druid also scales to the very end through impactful Paragon progression and Unique item acquisition.
+Except for Shockwave, all essential Legendary Aspects for the Starter version of this build can be found in the Codex of Power, meaning it only takes one item drop to get going!
+The Pulverize Druid scales to the very end through impactful Paragon progression and Unique item acquisition, making it a great choice both early and late game.

 In this guide we teach you all you need to know to be successful with the Pulverize Druid in Diablo 4.
 Let's dive into it!